You get one link in your Instagram bio. One link on TikTok. One link on X.

-What Is Linktree Page? (and Why You Should Use One)
+What Is a Bio Links Page (and Why You Need One)

 This helps bloggers (and content producers of all kinds) share posts on Instagram about new content.
 Just mention “link in bio” (or hashtag #linkinbio), and people can click-thru that link to get to the content you want them to see.
 So where you get one link to point people to, using a landing page like this gets people to where you want them much more efficiently.